Frequently Asked Questions

 How long are sessions?

-Individual and couples sessions are 50 minutes.
+Individual sessions are 50 minutes.
 We typically meet weekly, especially at the beginning, to build a good foundation.
 As things progress, we may shift to every other week.

 Do you offer telehealth?